-4. Help with reallocation of duties
+4. Help with documentation or reallocation of duties

 Your duties will most likely be taken over by members of your team or a contractor will be hired to fill the gaps.
 If your need for leave is not an emergency matter, offer to help with that process and specifically outline all of your daily, weekly, and monthly tasks that will be affected.